horker/oxyplotcli2/docs/md/New-OxyAreaSeries.md

 ### -Show

-Shows the chart in the window.
+Shows the chart in the GUI window.

 ```yaml
 Type: System.Management.Automation.SwitchParameter